Local search for efficient causal effect estimation: Local search for efficient adjustment set discovery

+As shown in Algorithm~\ref{pseudocode01}, $CEELS$ firstly (Lines 1 to 3) searches for $Adj'(W\cup Y)$ and the set of COSO variables, $\mathbf{COSO} = Adj(W)\setminus (Adj(Y)\cup \{Y\})$.
+Line 1 finds $Adj(W)$ and $Adj(Y)$, respectively, based on a local causal structure learning algorithm, such as \emph{PC.Select}~\cite{buhlmann2010variable}, \emph{MMPC} and \emph{HITON-PC}~\cite{aliferis2010local}.
+In our implementation, \emph{PC.Select} algorithm is employed.
+Then, for each variable $S$ in the $\mathbf{COSO}$ set, Lines 5 to 20 aim to search for the minimal adjustment sets in $Adj'(W\cup Y)\setminus \{S\}$.
+Line 9 enumerates every $\mathbf{Z}$ in the set of $\mathbf{C}_k$ which contains candidates of size $k$.
+Line 10 is to prevent repeated tests for the adjustment sets that are already in $\mathbf{\psi}$ using a different COSO variable.
+The conditional independence test in Line 11 is to assess whether a candidate set $\mathbf{Z}$ is an adjustment set or not according to Corollary 2.
+In Line 12, $ACE(W, Y)$ is estimated based on Eq.(2) by adjusting for the current minimal adjustment set $\mathbf{Z}$.

-The \emph{Candidate.gen()} function, i.e. Algorithm~\ref{pse:Congen} is used in Line 29 to generate level $k$ candidate adjustment sets.
-Algorithm~\ref{pse:Congen} uses the upwards closure property (Property~\ref{upclosureProperty}) to prune the search space when generating candidate minimal adjustment sets in a level-wise search.
-The function uses the \emph{Apriori} pruning strategy as in frequent pattern mining~\cite{han2011data} for candidate generation.
-Once a minimal adjustment set $\mathbf{Z}$ is found at level $k$, none of its supersets will be generated as a level $l$ $(l > k)$ candidate minimal adjustment set.
-We employ a \emph{hash table} to store candidates to save search time (See Line 2 in Algorithm~\ref{pse:Congen}).
+The function $Candidate.gen(\mathbf{C}_{k-1}; k)$ is used in Line 18 to generate level $k$ candidate adjustment sets. $Candidate.gen(\mathbf{C}_{k-1}; k)$ uses the upward closure property (Apriori approach~\cite{agrawal1994fast}) to prune the search space when generating candidate minimal adjustment sets in a level-wise search.
+Once a minimal adjustment set $\mathbf{Z}$ is found at level $k$, none of its supersets will be generated as a level $l$ $(l > k)$ candidate adjustment set.
+We employ a \emph{hash table} to store candidates to save search time (See Line 2 in $Candidate.gen(\mathbf{C}_{k-1}; k)$).
 All variables are sorted in lexicon order for fast pruning.
-The first $k-2$ variables of all sets in $\mathbf{C}_{k-1}$ are hashed for generating new candidates in $\mathbf{C}_{k}$ (See Line 3).
-Line 4 combines a pair of sets with the same first $k-2$ variables to create a new candidate with $k$ variables.
-Lines 5 to 9 prune candidate set $\mathbf{C}_{k}$ by checking all subset of a candidate to ensure the candidate is potentially minimal.
+The first $(k-2)$ variables of all sets in $\mathbf{C}_{k-1}$ are hashed for generating new candidates in $\mathbf{C}_{k}$ (See Line 3).
+Line 4 of the function combines a pair of sets with the same first $(k-2)$ variables to create a new candidate with $k$ variables.
+Lines 5 to 9 prune candidate set $\mathbf{C}_{k}$ by checking all subsets of a candidate to ensure the candidate is potentially minimal.